kneeling tricep curl with dumbbell

 How to Do Tricep Curls With Proper Form

-You won’t see gains from tricep curls unless you use the proper form.
-First, set up your exercise station with a dumbbell at a weight equivalent to your fitness level.
-Then, perform the following below to do tricep curls with proper form:
+You won't see gains from tricep curls unless you use the proper form.
+Not sure which weight is right for you?
+Take our quick fitness assessment to get personalized recommendations that match your strength level.
+Once you've selected your dumbbell, perform the following steps to do tricep curls with proper form:

 • Stand with your feet shoulder-width apart